LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data: Methodology

 Figure~\ref{fig:res_LiteBIRD_Planck} focuses instead on how the \textit{Planck}+\textit{LiteBIRD} combination performs in different foreground scenarios.
 Results from the no-foreground simulations are included to illustrate the potential of the combination in an ideal scenario and provide a benchmark to evaluate the efficiency of component separation.
 A significant increase of residuals can be seen at intermediate polarization scales, especially for $B$ modes, when going from simple to complex foregrounds.
 Only a small difference is observed in temperature, since the increase in complexity of the \texttt{pysm3} models used here focuses mainly on the polarization signal.
 The increase on residuals mainly points out that HILC is not a sufficiently flexible component-separation method as it struggles to deal with the spatial variability of the spectral parameters in more complex foreground scenarios.
 The difference to the no-foreground case shows that there is still an ample margin for improvement at large angular scales by the use of a more efficient component-separation algorithm.
 Nevertheless, as previously mentioned, we will stick to HILC, since the scope of this work is to prove the advantages of a combined analysis of \textit{Planck} and \textit{LiteBIRD} data for the lensing reconstruction irrespective of the foreground models and component-separation technique considered.

-Bear in mind that no additional masking beyond the $97\,\%$ temperature mask was applied to calculate the results presented in figures \ref{fig:res_s1_d1} and \ref{fig:res_LiteBIRD_Planck}.
+Bear in mind that no additional masking beyond the $97\,\%$ temperature mask for the calculation of HILC weights and power spectrum was applied to derive the results presented in figures \ref{fig:res_s1_d1} and \ref{fig:res_LiteBIRD_Planck}.
 Hence, the contribution from foreground residuals still needs to be reduced through masking before any cosmological analysis.
 In particular, we apply the $70\,\%$ \textit{Planck} Galactic mask to \textit{Planck}-only runs and the $80\,\%$ \textit{Planck} Galactic mask to \textit{LiteBIRD}-only and \textit{Planck}+\textit{LiteBIRD} runs.
 The former mask is chosen for consistency with \textit{Planck}'s lensing analyses~\cite{P18:phi, Planck_PR4_lensing} and the latter to be consistent with our previous work in \cite{Lonappan_lensing}.
 A $2^\circ$ C1 apodization is applied to these masks to mitigate mode coupling in the filtering step.